Biography

 I received my BSc in biology from the University of Michigan in 1995, and my PhD in geology (with a concentration in vertebrate paleontology) from Southern Methodist University in 2002.
 I held a National Science Foundation Postdoctoral Fellowship in Biological Informatics at the Smithsonian Institution and Queen Mary, University of London from 2002-2005, and was faculty at the George Washington University, University of Toronto, and University of Nebraska-Lincoln prior to joining the Department of Zoology in 2015.

-Museum- and field research are fundamental components of my research and teaching, and I have 30 years of natural history museum experience ranging from specimen preparation and conservation, database development, public education and outreach, to curation and staff management.
-My field research has spanned the Triassic to Holocene of Africa, the Americas, and South Asia.
-My current focus is on the Neogene through Holocene of eastern Africa.
+Museum- and field studies are fundamental components of my research and teaching.
+I have 30 years of natural history museum experience ranging from specimen preparation and conservation, database development, public education and outreach, and curation.
+My field research has covered the Mesozoic and Cenozoic of Africa, the Americas, and South Asia.
+My current focus is on the tropics, with projects spanning the Palaeocene through Holocene in Colombia, Kenya, Ethiopia, and Indonesia.

 Research